Ionel Gherea: Origins and early life

-Gherea's early education took place at home and was followed by the local Saints Peter and Paul High School, where he graduated from the sciences section.
+Gherea's early education took place at home, largely because his father feared that he would otherwise be exposed to scarlet fever and tonsillitis; Constantin also made sure that his youngest son would be introduced to serious literature, beginning with works by Charles Dickens and Leo Tolstoy.
+Ionel then enrolled at the local Saints Peter and Paul High School, where he graduated from the sciences section.
 It was around that time that the young Gherea brothers met the writer and political radical N. D. Cocea, who, Ionel notes, had a "great power of seduction".
 Alexandru and Ionel were split over political issues: while both had a calling for socialism, Ionel saw himself as "not at all political in spirit"; Cocea then scolded him over his apparent passivity: "he told me that a time would come when I'll come to regret not taking an interest in, and not fighting for, the future of mankind".

 Together with his elder sister Ștefania and her husband, literary critic Paul Zarifopol, Ionel lived in Germany for a time, especially in Leipzig, and in Italy, but returned home upon the outbreak of World War I. In his father's houses in Ploiești and Sinaia, as well as in Germany, he became acquainted with Caragiale; Gherea became friends with the playwright's younger son Luca (Luki).
 Other cultural figures whom he met in the family homes include Barbu Ștefănescu Delavrancea, Alexandru Vlahuță, George Coșbuc, Panait Cerna and Sextil Pușcariu.
 His memoirs include sharply drawn portraits as well as revealing anecdotes about Caragiale and his elder son, Mateiu.
 As noted by cultural sociologist Zigu Ornea, the war ended young Gherea's prospects of studying in Germany; though his father was pained by this apparent failure, Ionel himself found an opportunity to read only what he pleased, and slid into bohemianism.

 Literary critic Alexandru Paleologu sees Zarifopol as Gherea Jr's main "intellectual influence"—their literary contributions were forever twinned, though not entirely alike.
 Around 1915, Ionel was in the audience as Gherea Sr gave some of his select few speeches at gatherings of the Social Democratic Party.
 According to one report in Opinia newspaper, his earliest philosophical contributions came out that year, in Constantin Rădulescu-Motru's Noua Revistă Română.
 Ionel had entered the University of Bucharest Faculty of Letters, where he became close friends with poet Artur Enășescu and met Tudor Vianu, his fellow critic.
 He was also close to Lucia Demetrius, and, together with Zarifopol, helped her launch her career as a novelist.